 The cardiac index, on the other hand, is the volume of blood that gets pumped by your heart every minute per a square meter of body surface area.
 This indicator is better for comparing two people who might have completely different cardiac output due to the differences in weight and height.

-Once you know your cardiac output, you can easily calculate the stroke volume, which is the volume of blood pumped per one heart beat.
+Once you know your cardiac output, you can easily use the stroke volume calculator, which estimates the volume of blood pumped per one heart beat.

 Fick equation (cardiac output formula)